Spring Courses

 Freshman Composition – ENGL 11000

-The students will develop strategies for reading, drafting, collaborating, revising and editing ideas and points of view, thoughts, and arguments into different shapes, mediums, and genres.
-Students will explore and analyze, in writing and reading a variety of genres and rhetorical situations.
+Description: The students will develop strategies for reading, drafting, collaborating, revising, and editing ideas and points of view, thoughts and arguments into different shapes, mediums, and genres.
+Students will explore and analyze, in writing and reading, a variety of genres and rhetorical situations.

 Applications of Psychology in the Modern World – PSY 10200

 Description: An introduction to the study of human development and learning, personality and motivation, sex differences, attitudes, aggressions, interpersonal attraction, behavior in groups and work settings, abnormal behavior, and its treatment.
-Emphasizes on how psychological theory and research can be applied to individual
+Emphasizes on the ways in which psychological theory and research can be applied to individual and social problems.

 College Now Classes at Partner Schools Sites